shikhabansal25/mulesoft/README.md

 **RAML (RESTful API Modeling Language)** is a YAML-based language used for designing, describing, and documenting RESTful APIs (1:09).
 It promotes a design-first approach for consistency and reusability, allowing developers to define API contracts before implementation.
+RAML is central to MuleSoft's API-led connectivity strategy, providing a standardized, reusable contract for effective API development and management.

 MuleSoft prefers RAML due to its: